phoenixframework/phoenix_live_dashboard/guides/ecto_stats.md

 ### Install custom extensions

 Once the repository page is enabled, some of the queries (Calls and Outliers) require the [pg_stat_statements](https://www.postgresql.org/docs/current/pgstatstatements.html) extension installed.
-If you wish to access said functionality, you must install the extension first, otherwise an error will be shown.
+If you wish to access said functionality, you must install the extension first, otherwise said functionality won't be shown.